 That said, there is a general range of calories burned that you can refer to, which we’ll explain down below.

-Obviously, if you increase your speed or intensity, you can burn more on the higher side.
-If you take it very easy, you’re more likely to burn calories on the lower end of the spectrum.
+Obviously, if you increase your speed or intensity, you can burn more.
+If you take it very easy, you’re more likely to burn calories at the lower end of the range.

 The same study referenced above says that you can burn 270 to 378 calories per 30 minutes of exercise, again depending on your personal weight.

 This is for the same kind of intensity as the stair stepper above, so already you can see that it’s likely you’ll burn more calories on the elliptical than the stair stepper even if doing it at a moderate pace.

 Because the elliptical is more versatile in terms of adding resistance and increasing your intensity, you can generally burn more calories in a shorter period of time by doing HIIT-style sessions.

 Harvard is constantly updating their research, so the above figures are the latest (2021).
 As you can see, the elliptical is the more effective of the two when it comes to burning calories.

 But it depends largely on how much effort you choose to put in.
 You can work out on the stair stepper at a high level of intensity and burn more calories than an elliptical workout at a slow pace.
 It’s what you make of it!

 Machines and fitness trackers are notorious for getting calorie counts very wrong!
 If you do have a smartwatch or fitness tracker that counts calories, it’s a good idea to compare it to your machine and see how close the two of them are.